MFK Vyškov

 MFK Vyškov is a Czech football club located in the town of Vyškov in the South Moravian Region.
-It currently plays in the Czech National Football League, the second level of Czech football.
+From 2021 to 2025, it played in the Czech National Football League, the second level of Czech football.
+Because the club does not have a stadium that would allow it to play professional league matches, it has decided to play only in lower amateur tiers from 2025.

 History

 The club changed names on 1 January 2012, changing from SK Rostex Vyškov to MFK Vyškov.
-Since 2017, the club has been owned by Rainbow World Group who also own Cameroonian side Rainbow FC.
+In 2020, the club was owned by Rainbow World Group, also owners of Cameroonian side Rainbow FC.

 In the 2020–21 season of the MSFL, which was unfinished because of the COVID-19 pandemic measures, Vyškov finished first in the incomplete table and was offered participation in the Czech National Football League, which the club accepted.

+On 15 January 2024, the club announced their new owner American investment group Blue Crow Sports Group who also own Spanish LaLiga club CD Leganés.